-Siwan is an associate in the Capsticks' public law and healthcare advisory team dealing with the significant range of issues affecting NHS trusts and regulatory bodies, as well as private healthcare providers.
+Siwan is a Legal Director in Capsticks' advisory team and also leads the Care Homes group.
+Siwan deals with the significant range of issues affecting NHS trusts and regulatory bodies, as well as private healthcare and care homes providers.

 Consent to Medical Treatment